nsidc/qgreenland/doc/tutorials/get-started.md

 the order in which they show up.
 Panels and toolbars can also be manually moved around the QGIS interface to fit the user’s preferences.

-Lastly, the Status Bar is the bar at the bottom of the QGIS window that shows the current coordinate reference system of the map view, any available plugin updates, and the map view scale.
-Also included in the Status Bar is a quick search bar and a button to open a Log Messages window to view log messages.
+Lastly, the **Status bar** is the bar at the bottom of the QGIS window that shows the current coordinate reference system of the map view, any available plugin updates, and the map view scale.
+Also included in the **Status bar** is a quick search bar and a button to open a **Log Messages** window to view log messages.

 ```{note}